splunk/public-o11y-docs/gdi/opentelemetry/components/resource-processor.rst

      - key: redundant-attribute
        action: delete

-To complete the integration, include the receiver in any pipeline of the ``service`` section of your configuration file.
+To complete the configuration, include the receiver in any pipeline of the ``service`` section of your configuration file.
 For example:

 .. code:: yaml